Sar Shalom ben Moses: Biography

-Born in Egypt, his father Moses ben Mevorakh was the scion of a distinguished family of physician-courtiers in Egypt.
-In his early years, he held the post of Av Bet Din at the Yeshivah shel Eretz Israel in Damascus.
-He later served as a diplomat and possibly the physician for the Fatimid court, whom he developed a close relationship with.
+Born in Egypt, his father Moses styled himself as Gaon and was a member of the Mishpachat Ha-Shishi the "Family of the Sixth".
+He served as a diplomat and possibly the physician for the Fatimid court, whom he developed a close relationship with.
 In 1170, he succeeded his brother Nethanel ben Moses HaLevi as Nagid.
 Following the collapse of the Fatimid caliphate, he was disposed from this position by the Ayyubids when they came to power in 1171.
 He was replaced by Maimonides who had a close relationship to the Ayyubid family, serving as their court physician.
 However, only two years later, in 1173, Sar Shalom regained his post and held it until at least 1195.
 His tenure is considered to be immensely controversial and political, as described by Megillat Zutta, written in 1197.
 The work recounts and criticizes the tenure of Sar Shalom, and celebrates the reinstatement of Maimonides’s as Nagid in 1195.
-The author, Abraham ben Hillel accuses Sar Shalom and his father, of having gained the headship of the Jews by corrupt means, including winning the favour of the government by farming taxes via local leaders and informing on fellow Jews.
+The author, Abraham bar Hillel accuses Sar Shalom and his father, of having gained the headship of the Jews by corrupt means, including winning the favour of the government by farming taxes via local leaders and informing on fellow Jews.
 Additionally, the author describes Sar Shalom (who he calls Zuta meaning "little one") as a "despotic ignoramus" blinded by his aristocratic pedigree.